MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-inbox-driver-inf-configuration.md

 To update the firmware image for your device by using the CFU model, you should expect to meet the following requirements:

 - Provide a CFU inbox HIDCFU driver INF file.
-This file proves information to the CFU inbox HIDCFU driver (HidCfu.dll) that sends the firmware update to the device.
+This file provides information to the CFU inbox HIDCFU driver (HidCfu.dll) that sends the firmware update to the device.
 We recommend that you customize the sample CFU inbox HIDCFU driver INF file to support your firmware update scenarios.

-- Your device must ship with a firmware image that is compliant with the CFU protocol so that it can accept an update from the CFU driver.
+- Your device must ship with a firmware image that is compliant with the [CFU protocol](cfu-specification.md) so that it can accept an update from the CFU driver.

 - Your device must expose itself as a HID device to the operating system (running the CFU inbox driver) and expose a HID Top-Level Collection (TLC).
 The CFU inbox driver driver loads on the TLC and sends the firmware update to the device.